-Man in northwest China executed after revenge killing
+Man in NW China executed after decades-long blood feud

-BEIJING (AP) - A man in northwest China has been executed for killing three neighbors in apparent revenge for his mother’s death more than two decades earlier.
+BEIJING (AP) - A man in northwest China was executed Wednesday for killing three neighbors in apparent revenge for his mother’s death more than two decades earlier.

-The court says the conflict between the two families traces back to 1996, when a dispute between Zhang’s mother and one of the brothers, then-17-year-old Wang Zhengjun, resulted in her succumbing to a fatal injury.
-Wang was sentenced to seven years in prison.
+The court statement detailed the two families’ longstanding enmity - a blood feud that dates back to 1996.

+That year, a dispute between Zhang’s mother and one of the brothers, then 17-year-old Wang Zhengjun, resulted in her succumbing to a fatal injury.
+Taking into consideration Wang’s youth and the behavior of Zhang’s mother during the quarrel, the court at the time fined Wang 9,639 yuan ($1,400) and sentenced him to seven years in prison for intentionally injuring another person.

-During the Lunar New Year holiday last year, Zhang stabbed the three Wang men to death.
+Zhang was still a teenager when his mother died.
+Over the following 22 years, the Supreme Court says, he continued to harbor resentment for her death.
+He struggled with his job, lifestyle and mental health.

+But there were no further conflicts between the two households - until last year.

+The court said that Zhang had meticulously plotted the killings, preparing his weapons and observing his victims’ movements as he waited for the best time to strike.
+At an initial trial in January, the state-run China Daily reported, Zhang admitted that he had been haunted all these years by the thought of avenging his mother’s death.

+His appeal, which included a mental health assessment, was rejected at the second trial in April.

-His sentence has been furiously debated online.
-Some praised him for his filial piety.
+Zhang’s capital punishment has been furiously debated online.
+Some commenters on the Twitter-like Weibo platform praised him for his filial piety and described him as the embodiment of a “real man.”

 Copyright © 2019 The Washington Times, LLC.